 Let’s go back to our example.
 In the subsequent Marketing Group planning session, they plan to support this Company Rock with an aggressive email marketing campaign to prospects already in their sales funnel.
 They work together to come up with the appropriate Red-Yellow-Green criteria surrounding the amount of engagement they need on the email to increase sales activity.
 The Operations team realizes they will need to be prepared to ship 10% more products out the door with the same number of people.
-They create a rock for their group to begin using electronic shipping labels to save time and increase accuracy when filling the orders.
+They create a rock for their group to begin using electronic shipping labels to save time and increase accuracy when filling orders.
 In Rhythm, it is easy for team leaders to see how each of the department’s Group Rock line up to support the Company’s #1 rock of Increasing Quarterly Revenue by 10% as targeted by the leadership team.

 Now each of those departments must determine the specific steps individuals on the team will take to complete the group goals.
 This is where SMART (specific, measurable, attainable and realistic) Personal Rocks come in.
 These are the actions that each team member commits to and is held accountable for to move the overall Group and Company Priorities forward.
 Individual Priorities for the sales team might include John’s priority to increase the number of phone calls he makes in order to get the necessary opportunities to send out proposals.
 Meanwhile, Jane on the sales team thinks she needs to make additional cold calls to get more proposals out the door to help increase revenue.
-Each of these Individual Priorities supports the Sales Group Priority to increase the number of proposals outstanding, which in turn supports the Company Priority of increasing revenue.
+Each of these Individual Priorities supports the Sales Group Priority to increase the number of proposals outstanding, which in turn supports the Company's Priority of increasing revenue.